omartgabr/omartgabr/README.md

-Welcome!
+Welcome to my GitHub profile!

 My name is Omar Gabr and I am a graduate student studying data science and engineering.
-This profile exhibits my journey exploring the practical applications of machine learning algorithms and data engineering practices.
+This profile showcases my journey exploring the practical applications of machine learning algorithms and data engineering practices through inspired projects and datasets.

-I'm interested in pursuing a career in data science, but I am also open to doing research in improving machine learning algorithms such as dimensionality reduction techniques or deep learning.
+As a machine learning enthusiast, I am interested in pursuing a career in data science, but I am also open to conducting research in improving machine learning algorithms in Big Data analytic tool and find improved solutions to some of the challenges facing Big Data.

-I started my coding journey in 2016 with Python, and slowly worked my way towards C++ just a few months later.
-Now, I code using both, and hope to soon learn to start integrating them.
-Additionally, I also code with R for statistical analyses and SQL for database management.
+I began my coding journey in 2016 with Python and later expanded my skills to include C++.
+Now, I code data science projects mainly using Python, and integrate many machine learning frameworks and database management systems to my work.
+I hope to soon work with Big Data analytical tools and perform advanced analyses with popular cloud platforms like Azure.

-I'm looking to collaborate with anyone who is willing to share feedback to my projects, or simply wanting to discuss the C++ or Python languages.
-My repository wil contain an array of different scaled projects that I work on from time to time.

-Feel free to reach me using any of my contact information on my profile!
-I look forward to speaking to any of you!
+Additionally, I also code R for statistical analyses and model planning.